bramleyccslab/causal_objects/README.md

 * The `*_trials.csv` files are generalization predictions from each participant (column `ix`) for each task (colum `trial`)
 * For Experiment 1, objects are coded by color (b: blue, r: red, y: yellow) and shape (c: circle, d: diamond s:square).
 There are 3 * 3 = 9 objects in total: bc, br, ..., ys
 * For Experiment 2, objects are coded by edges (3-7, on the tens-digit) and shading (1-4, on the ones-digit).
 There are 5 * 4 = 20 objects in total: 31, 32, ..., 47
-* Experiment 2 has an extra responses CSV that contains the full set of participants free responses and coders labels
+* Experiment 2 has an extra responses CSV that contains the full set of participants free responses and coded labels

 ## Plots and stats